Aman-A/TMSsimCNN_Aberra2023/README.md

 # TMSsimCNN_Aberra2022
 Code associated with Aberra AS, Lopez A, Grill WM, Peterchev AV.
-(2022).
-"Rapid estimation of cortical neuron activation thresholds by transcranial magnetic stimulation using convolutional neural networks".  bioRxiv
+(2023).
+"Rapid estimation of cortical neuron activation thresholds by transcranial magnetic stimulation using convolutional neural networks".
+Neuroimage

 1) Install python dependencies (recommended to install into a virtual environment)
 2)  Add path to python executable to `python_exec.m`